9 Best Air Miles Credit Cards in Singapore (Jun 2024)

 The basic earn rate is nothing to shout about.
 You get 2 miles for every $1 spent in foreign currency on eligible purchases during June and December every year, and 1.1 miles for every $1 spent on eligible local purchases.
 On the plus side, there’s no cap to these earnings.

-What’s interesting is that they also reward you with 3.1 miles for every $1 spent on Grab in Singapore, valid for up to $200 per month.
-That’s an easy way to get a decent earn rate on your commutes, even if the cap is rather low.
+What’s interesting is that they also reward you with 2 miles for every $1 spent on Grab in Singapore, valid for up to $200 per month.
+Admittedly, the cap is rather low, but at least you’re not limited to Singapore Airlines spending to snag that 2 miles per dollar earn rate.

 The annual fee is $179.85, and it can be waived for the first year.